 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Oatmeal vs. Cracker — In-Depth Nutrition Comparison
+Oatmeal vs. Crackers — In-Depth Nutrition Comparison

 Compare

-Important differences between Oatmeal and Cracker
+Important differences between oatmeal and crackers

-• Cracker's daily need coverage for Vitamin K is 57% more.
+• Crackers' daily need coverage for vitamin K is 57% more.

-• Oatmeal is lower in Sodium.
+• Oatmeal is lower in sodium.

 The food varieties used in the comparison are Cereals, oats, instant, fortified, plain, prepared with water (boiling water added or microwaved) and Crackers, standard snack-type, regular.